-The processes related to the information systems architecture will focus on development, analysis, maintenance of catalogs of systems, applications, reports, data sets, etc.
+The processes related to the information systems architecture will focus on developing, analyzing, and maintaining catalogs of systems, applications, reports, data sets, etc.

-There are several important groups of roles involved in the conduction of information systems architecture.
+Several important groups of roles are involved in the conduction of information systems architecture.

-First, these are data management-related roles such as data-, application-, solution architects.
-They will be accountable for the creation of the repositories of systems, applications, interfaces.
-For reports’ catalogs business subject matters and business analysts have to be involved.
-Data management professionals may only assist with the creation of the catalogs/repositories for reports.
+First, these are data management-related roles such as data-, application-, and solution architects.
+They will be accountable for creating the repositories of systems, applications, and interfaces.
+Business subject matters and business analysts must be involved in reports’ catalogs.
+Data management professionals may only assist with creating the catalogs/repositories for reports.

-The most important requirement for the documentation of information systems artifacts is the ability to integrate the catalogs with other data management deliverables.
+The most important requirement for documenting information systems artifacts is the ability to integrate the catalogs with other data management deliverables.